Ex-Infosys exec aims to shake up IT industry billing model

-MUMBAI A former Infosys Ltd (INFY.NS) executive is challenging the IT outsourcing industry's billing model by charging for results instead of basing fees on the time and labour put in by the armies of staff working for India's big firms.
+MUMBAI Feb 22 A former Infosys Ltd executive is challenging the IT outsourcing industry's billing model by charging for results instead of basing fees on the time and labour put in by the armies of staff working for India's big firms.

 If the services don't deliver an agreed-upon result, such as reducing the cost of processing a loan or cutting the reject rate in an auto parts factory, the customer pays less.
 But the strategy also boosts profit margins for IT companies, raising questions about which model is better for customers.